 8. Test Your Replacement Toilet Cistern

-But if you’ve got to Step 8 and you’re almost ankle-deep in water and need a Panadol, you could always call for toilet repair and installation services… immediately!
+But if you’ve got to Step 8, are almost ankle-deep in water, and need a Panadol, you could always call for toilet repair and installation services… immediately!
 With no call-out fee, fixed and upfront pricing and a lifetime labour guarantee, you can trust Ezy-Plumb to fix anything and everything to do with your home’s hardest-working seat.
 And if replacing a toilet cistern the DIY way went wrong, we’re always on call for a messy plumbing emergency, too!
 Call today.